gitmachtl/scripts/cardano/mainnet/README.md

 | metaUrl | optional | Secure Weblink, must start with https:// (max.
 250chars) | https://wakandaforever.io |
 | metaLogoPNG | optional | Path to a valid PNG Image File for your NativeAsset (max.
 64kB) | supertoken.png |

-> *:warning: Don't edit the file below the **--- DO NOT EDIT BELOW THIS LINE !!! ---** line.
+> *⚠️ Don't edit the file below the **--- DO NOT EDIT BELOW THIS LINE !!! ---** line.
 The scripts will store information about your minting and burning process in there together with additional information like lastAction.*

 <!-- | metaSubUnitDecimals | optional | You can provide the amount of decimals here (0-19 decimals)<br>If you set it to more than 0, you also have to provide the Name for it.
 0 means no decimals, just full amount of Tokens. | 250 Tokens:<br>**0** -> 250 SUPER<br>**2** -> 2,50 SUPER<br>**6** -> 0,000250 SUPER |
 | metaSubUnitName | optional | Needed parameter if you set the above parameter to 1-19.
 With Cardano as an example you would have "ADA" as the metaName, "lovelaces" as the metaSubUnitName and the metaSubUnitDecimals would be 6 | lovelaces, cents | -->